thesujitroy/Deep-neural-network-Transfer-learning-EEG-MEG-/README.md

 2. Roy, S., McCreadie, K. and Prasad, G., 2019, October.
 Can a Single Model Deep Learning Approach Enhance Classification Accuracy of an EEG-based Brain-Computer Interface?.
 In 2019 IEEE International Conference on Systems, Man and Cybernetics (SMC) (pp. 1317-1321).
 IEEE.

+3. Roy, S., Chowdhury, A., McCreadie, K. and Prasad, G., 2020.
+Deep learning based inter-subject continuous decoding of motor imagery for practical brain-computer interfaces.
+Frontiers in Neuroscience, 14.

 # under development